The NEW Neuromuscular Stimulator TOF monitor

 This technology provides a cost-effective alternative to ultrasound techniques for determining anatomical deviations prior to needle insertion.
 The technique reduces the time of the procedure and provides favorable patient comfort and safety.

 Nerve Mapping Techniques

-The STIMPOD displays real time graphical representation of the actual waveform delivered.
+The STIMPOD displays a real-time graphical representation of the actual waveform delivered.

 The displayed waveform serves as a quick reference for excessive impedance (> 20kOhm) in the circuit.
-The waveform will indicate if the pulse is delivered according to the settings.
-If the waveform is not square, this will immediately indicate excessive impedance in the circuit and all elements in the circuit i.e. ecg electrodes and/or skin condition, needs to be re-assessed before nerve location can be successfully completed.
+The waveform will indicate if the pulse delivered according to the settings.
+If the waveform is not square, this will immediately indicate excessive impedance in the circuit and all elements in the circuit i.e. ECG electrodes and/or skin condition needs to be re-assessed before nerve location can be successfully completed.

-The Stimpod Nerve Mapping Probe is designed to enable transcutaneous nerve mapping at higher currents (to a maximum of 20mA), whilst the tip offers a contact surface small enough ensuring effective discrimination.
+The Stimpod Nerve Mapping Probe is designed to enable transcutaneous nerve mapping at higher currents (to a maximum of 20mA), whilst the tip offers a contact surface small enough to ensure effective discrimination.

 Visual and audible feedback is given when the target current- and pulse width ranges are reached indicating probable nerve proximity.

-The Proximity Indicator provides a safety mechanism which prevents the user from getting confused with the current settings at different pulse widths.
-Prior to performing your peripheral nerve block, this unique indicator will provide indication of nerve proximity.
+The Proximity Indicator provides a safety mechanism that prevents the user from getting confused with the current settings at different pulse widths.
+Prior to performing your peripheral nerve block, this unique indicator will provide an indication of nerve proximity.